CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

   This includes the allocation of facilities as police stations, hospitals, or post offices.
   We propose a quantum-based solution to determine the optimal distribution of facilities across a given region, city, or an entire country.
-As an example, we provide an implementation of our algorithm to find the optimal distribution of medical facilities across the Netherlands. [this file](../Week2_Rydberg_Atoms/Dutch medical facilities.py) includes the code used to perform this analysis.
+As an example, we provide an implementation of our algorithm to find the optimal distribution of medical facilities across the Netherlands.
+See this file: <dl>/Week2_Rydberg_Atoms/Dutch medical facilities.py </dl> for the code (having trouble linked it).
   Possible customers:
   - Ministero dei Trasporti Italiano
   - Municipality of Amsterdam